timnewbold/MResEcologicalModelling/1StatisticalModels/WorkshopExercises.md

 # (Intercept)  log10(mass)
 #      2.9422       0.6587

-# Note we are comparing with model here, which was the simpler (and nested) model without random slopes
+# Note we are comparing with model 2 here, which was the simpler (and nested) model without random slopes
 AIC(model2,model4)
 #        df       AIC
 # model2  4 -1773.331
 # model4  5 -1893.492
 ```

-Clearly, including a random effect of species identity substantially improved the model fit.
+Clearly, including a random effect of species identity substantially improved the model fit (i.e. the AIC values of model4 is much lower than that of model2).
 A lot of variation in the response variable (metabolic rate) is explained by variation among species.
 In fact a lot of the variation that we previously attributed to variation among studies is shown in this model to be attributable to variation among species (a potential difficulty for the model here is that study identity and species identity are obviously correlated; in other words, certain studies tended to focus on certain species).

 Have a think about other ways that you could analyse these variables (for example, other explanatory variables that you could consider).
 For hints, you could have a look at the paper by Hudson et. al.

 One thing to note from this exercise is that whichever model we used (even the simple linear regression), the answer that we obtained was relatively similar (although Hudson et al. conducted more complex analyses - for example considering differences between mammals and birds - and showed that the results were not quite so simple).
-This is probably because it is relatively easy to follow a standard protocol to estimate species metabolic rates and body masses, and because the variation in metabolic rates among species did not bias our estimates of the relationship between body mass and metabolic rate.
+This is probably because it is relatively easy to follow a standard protocol to estimate species metabolic rates and body masses (and so variation in the estimates among studies is not enormous), and because the variation in metabolic rates among species did not bias our estimates of the relationship between body mass and metabolic rate.
 This does not mean necessarily that it is appropriate to use the simple linear regression when we have reason to suspect some underlying variation or non-independence in the data.
 We will see an example later where failure to account for the hierarchical structure of the data could lead to totally the wrong conclusions.

 ## Exercise 3: Metabolic Rates - Bayesian Models

 In this section, we will use the data on metabolic rates from Hudson et al. (2014) again.
 As before, we will be considering the relationship between body mass and field metabolic rates.

 The models will be run from within R, but call the WinBUGS program externally.
-You will need to download and install this program.
-How you do this depends whether you have a 32-bit or 64-bit computer.
+You will need to download and install this program (instructions and the installers can be found <a href="http://www.mrc-bsu.cam.ac.uk/software/bugs/the-bugs-project-winbugs/">here</a>.
+The method used to install WinBUGS depends whether you have a 32-bit or 64-bit computer.
 If you need help, just give me a shout.

 Before we start with the Bayesian models, we will remind ourselves of the linear model of (log) metabolic rate as a function of (log) body mass: